 Communications using this type of aggressive advertising to lure borrowers are NOT coming from the U.S. Department of Education (ED) or its partners.

-Federal Student Aid is offering two online events in November to learn more about avoiding loan scams:
+Federal Student Aid offered two online events in November to learn more about avoiding loan scams:

 Twitter Office Hours took place on Wednesday, Nov.
 15, from 5–6 p.m.
 Eastern time: Federal Student Aid’s @FAFSA account partnered with the Federal Trade Commission (@FTC) to answer questions about repaying student loans and how to avoid debt relief scam companies.
 The event featured a “Twitterview” (a Twitter interview) of FTC experts, along with responses to a number of questions from tweeters.
-(Don't have Twitter?
-Even without an account, you can still view the conversation live on Twitter by scrolling back through the #AskFAFSA posts until you get to Wednesday evening’s tweets.)
+View an archived transcript of the conversation.

-Avoiding Student Loan Scams webinar on Thursday, Nov.
+The Avoiding Student Loan Scams webinar took place on Thursday, Nov.
 30, from 2–3 p.m.
-Eastern time: Federal Student Aid and the Federal Trade Commission will focus on what action federal loan borrowers can take if contacted by debt relief companies.
-Register for the Avoiding Loan Scams webinar.
+Eastern time: Federal Student Aid and the Federal Trade Commission focused on what action federal loan borrowers can take if contacted by debt relief companies.
+A recording of the webinar will be available in mid- to late December.

 Here’s what you should know: there’s nothing a student loan debt relief company can do for you that you can’t do yourself for free.
 At no cost, ED and our federal loan servicers can help you